BigSoftVideo/DOTE/export.md

 - `None`: No line numbers are added.
 - `All`: Every line is given a number starting at 1.
-- `Only primary lines`: Only a primary speaker tier or a timing interval tier are given line numbers.
+- `Only primary lines`: Only lines with a primary speaker tier or a timing interval tier are given line numbers.
-- `Only first instance of consecutive primary lines`: Only the first instance of a primary speaker tier is given a line number if the same speaker continues in the next [neighbourhood](jefferson.md#neighbourhood).
+- `Only first instance of consecutive primary lines`: Only the first instance of line with a primary speaker tier is given a line number if the same speaker continues in the next [neighbourhood](jefferson.md#neighbourhood).

 #### Number the metadata lines

-If `All` is selected, then one can choose to number the metadata lines as well, or not.
+If `All` is selected, then one can choose to number the metadata lines as well, or not, ie. all the lines at the start of the transcript which are technical comments..

 #### Number the comment only lines

-If `Only main lines` or `Only first of main lines` is selected, then one can choose to number the comment _only_ lines `((...))`, or not.
+If `Only primary lines` or `Only first instance of consecutive primary lines` is selected, then one can choose to number the comment _only_ lines `((...))`, or not.

-eg. the second line is comment only below.
+eg. the second line below is a 'comment only' line.

 ```
 P:	look at that